flatironinstitute/finufft/docs/c.rst

 .. note::

-   The need for the vectorized interface is as follows.
-For large problems, performing sequential plain calls is efficient (although there would be a slight benefit to sorting only once), but when the problem size is smaller, certain start-up costs cause repeated calls to the simple interface to be slower than necessary.
+  The motivations for the vectorized interface (and guru interface, see below) are as follows.
+1) It is more efficient to bin-sort the nonuniform points only once if there are not to change between transforms.
+2) For small problems, certain start-up costs cause repeated calls to the simple interface to be slower than necessary.
 In particular, we note that FFTW takes around 0.1 ms per thread to look up stored wisdom, which for small problems (of order 10000 or less input and output data) can, sadly, dominate the runtime.
-Thus we created the vectorized interfaces (and the guru interface; see below).

 1D transforms